-Keep in mind that these chemicals need to be applied for several hours and require you to scrub afterwards, so be prepared for a lot of work.
+Keep in mind that these chemicals need to be applied for several hours and require you to scrub afterward, so be prepared for a lot of work.
 You also need to be aware that chemical rust removers are usually expensive and only applicable for smaller objects.
 Find our top picks for chemical rust removal solutions below:

 Rust Converting Chemical Method:

 You could buy a rust converter which prevents the rust from reacting further with the metal.
-Rust converters are similar to spray paints and serve the function of a primer for a paint layer on the surface.
+Rust converters are like spray paints and serve the function of a primer for a paint layer on the surface.
 This is effective for preventing the rust from spreading further, but it does not help in completely removing rust from a metal object.
 You should only use rust converters if you intend to paint the surface of the metal.

-Citric Acid Rust Remover Method:
+Citric Acid Rust Removal:

-Oxalic Acid Rust Removal Method:
+Oxalic Acid Rust Removal:

 You can also use oxalic acid to remove rust.
 Since this is a strong chemical agent, ensure that you have taken protective measures prior to use.
-Be sure that you are wearing protective clothing, goggles and rubber gloves – and make sure that you do not inhale the acidic fumes.
+Be sure that you are wearing protective clothing; goggles and rubber gloves – and make sure that you do not inhale the acidic fumes.
 Create a diluted mixture of water and oxalic acid (25ml acid and 250ml water).
 Soak the object in this mixture for around 20 minutes or you can also wipe the object with a brass brush or cloth.
 Once complete and the rust is removed, ensure you wash the item thoroughly and subsequently dry it.

 Don’t have the time to go to the shops?
 Not a problem – there are several household items you can turn into a homemade rust stain remover; from mildly acidic fluid-like white vinegar to aluminium foil.
 Find our top picks of DIY rust removers below:

-White Vinegar Rust Soaking Method:
+White Vinegar Rust Removal

 You can use white vinegar for effective rust removal.
 The rust reacts with the vinegar and later dissolves.
 Simply soak the rusty metal object in white vinegar for a couple of hours and then just wipe to remove the rust.
 If the object is too large, simply pour white vinegar evenly over the surface of the object and give it some time to settle.
 Alternatively, you can also use a cloth soaked with white vinegar to wipe the object.

-Lime and salt are another successful solution to help remove rust from metal items.
-Simply Sprinkle some salt over the area of the object that has rusted to ensure that it is completely covered.
-After, squeeze a lime all over it.
+Lime and salt are another solution to help remove rust from metal items.
+Simply Sprinkle some salt over the area of the object that has rusted and ensure that it is completely covered.
+After, squeeze lime or lemon all over it.
 Make sure you squeeze as much juice as you can and then leave it for about 3-4 hours before you scrub it off.
 It helps to use the left-over skin for scrubbing the resulting mixture.
 It is powerful enough to clean rust off metal without causing any damage.
 A lemon, in replacement of the lime, can also be used in the same way.

-Baking Soda Method To Get rid Of Rust:
+Baking Soda to Get Rid of Rust:

 Using baking soda and water creates a thick paste that is easily spread over the metal as a rust cleaner.
 Give it some time to set and then scrub it off.
 Use a toothbrush to scrub the paste off and then wash it with water.
 This mixture can be diluted according to your preference.
 There is no exact specification for the amounts to be used.

-A dish soap and potato are also valuable household items when it comes to cleaning rust.
+Dish soap and potato are also valuable household items when it comes to cleaning rust.
 Cut a potato into two pieces and apply dish soap on the cut end.
 This will ensure that there is a chemical reaction between the end and rust, which will make it easy to wipe off.

 Put the potato on the surface of the metal object and let it stay for a couple of hours.
 If you need to apply again, simply cut the used end off and put dishwashing soap on the fresh end.
 After that, place it again on the metal surface for longer.